NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_walkthrough.rst

 Runtime environment configuration
 ---------------------------------

-In the first section of your POD’s settings file, we request that you provide a list of programs your POD uses to run (names of interpreters for scripting languages, as well as any utility programs) and any third-party libraries they use.
+In the ``runtime_requirements`` section of your POD’s settings file, we request that you provide a list of languages and third-party libraries your POD uses.

-The framework will check that all these programs and libraries are available on the system it’s running on.
-The mechanism for doing so will differ, depending on whether the framework is making use of the conda package manager or not.
-If these dependencies are not found (for whatever reason), your POD will not be run and an error message will be presented to the user.
+The framework will check that all these languages and libraries are available on the system it’s running on.
+If these dependencies are not found, your POD will not be run and an error message will be presented to the user.

 Example diagnostic
 ^^^^^^^^^^^^^^^^^^

-In its settings file, the example diagnostic lists its `requirements <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/d8d9f951d2c887b9a30fc496298815ab7ee68569/diagnostics/example/settings.jsonc#L38>`__ as the python language interpreter, and the matplotlib, xarray and netCDF4 third-party libraries for python.
-In this walkthrough, we assume the framework is managing its dependencies using the conda package manager, so the framework assigns the POD to run in the `“python-base” <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/main/src/conda/env_python_base.yml>`__ conda environment, which was created when the user installed the framework.
+In its settings file, the example diagnostic lists its `requirements <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/d8d9f951d2c887b9a30fc496298815ab7ee68569/diagnostics/example/settings.jsonc#L38>`__ as the python language interpreter, and the matplotlib, xarray and netCDF4 third-party libraries for Python.
+Assuming the dependencies of the framework is managed using the Conda, so the framework assigns the POD to run in the `“python_base” <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/main/src/conda/env_python_base.yml>`__ Conda environment, which is provided with the framework via ``src/conda/env_python_base.py``. @@@python2_base or python3_base@@@

 POD execution
 -------------